daveyk00/esp32-git-contributions-epd/readme.md

     that I couldn't disable
   - This specific board wasn't listed as supported by the greyscale gfx library however using one with similar specs did the trick
+  - https://www.aliexpress.com/item/32869729970.html - GDEM0213B74 was the one I ordered

 - 3.7V 1200mAh 603450 battery
   - 50mm x 34mm x 6mm
   - Great size for this project, fits quite snugly.
 A thinner battery might need something to prevent rattling around like some double sided tape
-  - The Lilygo comes with a 1.25mm 2pin JST connector so don't need to worry about finding one with that connector
+  - ~~The Lilygo comes with a 1.25mm 2pin JST connector so don't need to worry about finding one with that connector~~
+  - It is actually Molex PicoBlade 1.25mm 2-pin male - https://www.ebay.com.au/itm/174222698007 so either get a battery with that or cut and join the connectors

 - 3d printed case and stand available for free on [MakerWorld](https://makerworld.com/en/models/1427537-lilygo-t5-2-13-3d-printed-case#profileId-1483837)

   - Buttons and switch, secured lid with screws, thin screen bezels and a mechanism to keep the screen firmly at the